13 Jan How Can an Accountant Help in the Divorce Process?

 4. An accountant can prepare financial records for evidence.

-Having an accountant will provide you with someone with the financial know-how to accurately calculate the debts, assets, and financial needs of both people involved in the divorce, which ultimately can be presented as evidence in front of a judge.
+Having an accountant, similar to someone like Dave Burton, will provide you with someone with the financial know-how to accurately calculate the debts, assets, and financial needs of both people involved in the divorce, which ultimately can be presented as evidence in front of a judge.
 This can dramatically increase your chances of being granted a quick and speedy divorce in Florida, as well as allow both people to move quickly on with their lives instead of spending months in a prolonged divorce process.